61.1kg in Stone: A complete walkthrough to Weight Conversion and Understanding Metrics

 Weight: Weight is a measure of the force of gravity acting on an object's mass.
 Weight varies depending on the gravitational field; for example, an object will weigh less on the moon than on Earth because the moon's gravitational pull is weaker.

 The kilogram is a unit of mass, while the stone, pound, and other imperial units are technically units of weight (force).
-However, in everyday usage, the distinction is often blurred.
+Still, in everyday usage, the distinction is often blurred.
 In the context of weight conversions, the difference is usually negligible for practical purposes on Earth.

 Frequently Asked Questions (FAQ)